Janmashtami celebrations at Bhakti Vedanta Manor

 Srutidharma Das, Temple President of Bhaktivedanta Manor told the Watford Observer: “The manor was gifted to us by George Harrison in 1973 and it carries on his legacy of sharing ancient wisdom and cultural richness of the east.
 The festival message is simple and universal, through love we connect, we belong and we transcend.
 The festival promotes the importance of love and community in what is today a very diverse society and is only made possible with the help of 1,500 volunteers.”

-The vibrant community of ISKCON Bhaktivedanta Manor are undergoing another exciting project.
+The vibrant community of ISKCON Bhaktivedanta Manor is undergoing another exciting project.
 A “Gita Walk” will take place on Sunday 16th September 2018, starting from the Krishna Avanti School in Edgware and ending at Bhaktivedanta Manor where participants will have kirtan, prashadam and family fun!

 The sponsored charity walk will take Bhaktivedanta Manor another step closer to fulfilling its dream.
 The Shree Krishna Haveli buildings will provide facilities to bring communities together for cultural activities, education and spiritual rejuvenation for present and future generations.